elnormous/OuzelShadingLanguage/README.md

 ## 2.2 Keywords

-The following are the keywords of the language and cannot be used as identifiers:
+The following are the language's keywords and can only be used as described in this specification, or a compile-time error results:

 * if
 * else